samielmadani/ArabicLingo/README.md

 **Grade-Bearing Requirements Met**

-1. **Multiple Screens:** The app implements distinct screens, including the camera, text extraction, translation, and notifications, utilizing fragments.
+1. **Multiple Screens:** The app implements distinct screens, including the camera, translate learning page, modals, text extraction, app instructions, translation, and notifications, utilizing fragments, using a navigation bar.

-2. **Implicit Intent:** Implicit intents empower users to effortlessly share the translated text with other applications.
+2. **Implicit Intent:** Implicit intents of the camera app empower users to effortlessly share the translated text with other applications.

-3. **List View (RecyclerView):** ArabicLingo utilizes RecyclerView to present the extracted text, enabling seamless scrolling.
+3. **List View (RecyclerView):** ArabicLingo utilizes RecyclerView to present the list of arabic phrases the user will translate to learn, enabling seamless scrolling.

-4. **Multiple Widgets/UI Components:** The app integrates buttons, textboxes, checkboxes, labels, and more, all equipped with event listeners to manage interactions.
+4. **Multiple Widgets/UI Components:** The app integrates buttons, image buttons, checkboxes, text boxes, text views, and more, equipped with event listeners to manage interactions.

 5. **Multiple Layouts:** ConstraintLayout and LinearLayout foster diverse layouts, contributing to a consistent user experience.